 Image credits: Unsplash

-Heralded as one of the best spots to chase the Northern Lights.
-If you’d like a fuss-free experience, there are plenty of guided tours to choose from to make the trip more manageable, especially in such a foreign location.
+Known as the “Gateway to the Arctic”, Tromsø is heralded as one of the best spots to chase the Northern Lights.
+If you’d like a fuss-free experience, join a guided tour to make the trip more manageable.
 However, if you prefer to travel off the beaten path, car rentals may be your best bet as public transport in this city is relatively sparse.

 Image credits: GetYourGuide